Why the Hell isn't this on DVD yet? -- Number 39

 Why it should be on DVD:

-There's precious little of Diana Sands available as it is: amazingly only A RAISIN IN THE SUN, WILLIE DYNAMITE and (sadly) HONEYBABY, HONEYBABY are on DVD.
-GEORGIA, GEORGIA is far from a perfect showcase for the late star, yet it is the better of her two starring vehicles.
+There's precious little of Diana Sands' film work available as it is: amazingly, only A RAISIN IN THE SUN, WILLIE DYNAMITE and HONEYBABY, HONEYBABY are on DVD.
+GEORGIA, GEORGIA is far from a perfect showcase for the late star, yet it is the better of the two feature films she headlined.
 Even in a less than ideal role and hampered by the budget, Sands is still very convincing off the concert stage and well worth watching.

 TiVo alert: Diana Sands' theatrical swan song WILLIE DYNAMITE will air on Turner Classic Movies' TCM Underground at 2:30 A.M. on September 26th.
 With Roscoe "Gordon" Orman as the titular pimp(!).